 Advantages of a debt repayment plan

-Debt management plans can help ward off the unwanted calls from creditors.
+- Debt management plans can help ward off unwanted calls from creditors.
 This is especially useful for those who are struggling to pay on their current debt repayment schedule.

 Can creditors refuse a DMP?

 Yes, creditors can deny a debt management plan if they feel that you may have more money than you can pay towards your debt.
 Typically, they determine that at the onset of the DMP SOA by looking at your financial situation.
 You will need to have a fair and consistent repayment for your creditors and outline details on how much you can afford to pay back each month.

 Some creditors may even threaten legal action to attempt to get you to pay your debt even after rejecting your DMP.
 If your DMP is denied, the best thing to do is to make the minimum payment amount you proposed regardless of whether they agreed to it.
 This shows that you are in good faith, by trying to complete your obligation.

 Because creditors cannot refuse payment even if the amount is reduced or less than owed, you may be able to buy some time before reaching a final debt arrangement.

 DMP negotiations can take months to reach an agreement.